scottdavis/safefork/README.markdown

 # SafeFork #

-Safe fork allows active record models to be ran in child processes safely by wrapping Process.fork
+Safe fork allows ActiveRecord models to be ran in child processes safely by wrapping Process.fork

 # Usage #
 	require 'safefork'